Ruddro Roy I like to think deeply

 Building tools to understand how satellites move and networks behave.

 I implement orbital mechanics from first principles.
-When I see 0.04km error where I expect 2km, I investigate why.
-Currently exploring how atmospheric drag uncertainty affects satellite predictions.
+When I see a 0.04 km error where I expect 2 km, I investigate why.
+Currently exploring how atmospheric‑drag uncertainty affects satellite predictions.

 What I’m discovering right now